x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/monitor-dags.md

 ## CollectReplicationMetrics.ps1 script
 <a name="CollectRep"> </a>

-CollectReplicationMetrics.ps1 is another health metric script included in Exchange 2016.
+CollectReplicationMetrics.ps1 is another health metric script included in Exchange Server.
 This script provides an active form of monitoring because it collects metrics in real time, while the script is running.
 CollectReplicationMetrics.ps1 collects data from performance counters related to database replication.
 The script gathers counter data from multiple Mailbox servers, writes each server's data to a .csv file, and then reports various statistics across all of this data (for example, the amount of time each copy was failed or suspended, the average copy or replay queue length, or the amount of time that copies were outside of their failover criteria).

 You can either specify the servers individually, or you can specify entire DAGs.
 You can either run the script to first collect the data and then generate the report, or you can run it to just gather the data or to only report on data that's already been collected.
 You can specify the frequency at which data should be sampled and the total duration to gather data.